GetStream/stream-feed-flutter/docusaurus/docs/flutter/introduction.md

 The UI package is built on top of the low-level client and the core package and allows you to build a full fledged application with the built-in components, modify existing components, or easily add widgets of your own to match your app's style better.

+## Choosing The Right SDK For You
+Stream provides three SDK's as part of the Flutter SDK:
+1. <b>Low Level Client (stream_feed)</b>: a pure Dart package that can be used in any Dart project.
+It provides a low-level client to access the Stream Feeds service.
+It contains no UI or Flutter widgets.
+2. <b>Core (stream_feed_flutter_core)</b>: provides business-logic oriented Flutter widgets and classes to fetch common things required for integrating Stream Feeds into your application.
+Contains no UI.
+3. <b>UI (stream_feed_flutter)</b>: includes both a low-level feeds client and a set of reusable and customizable UI components.

+If you are building Flutter applications that require very custom UI, we recommend you use `stream_feed` or `stream_feed_flutter_core`.
+If you are looking to quickly prototype an application, we recommend using `stream_chat_flutter` as it provides the quickest and easiest way to get started.

 # Basic Concepts
 In this section you will learn about "feeds" and "activities", the core concepts of Stream Feed